puid/JavaScript/README.md

 **ID Characters**

-By default, `puid-js` use the [RFC 4648](https://tools.ietf.org/html/rfc4648#section-5) file system & URL safe characters.
-The `chars` option can by used to specify any of 16 [pre-defined character sets](#Chars) or custom characters, including Unicode:
+By default, `puid-js` uses the [RFC 4648](https://tools.ietf.org/html/rfc4648#section-5) file system & URL safe characters.
+The `chars` option can be used to specify any of 19 [pre-defined character sets](#Chars) or custom characters, including Unicode:

 ```js
 const { Chars, puid } = require('puid-js')